Resume Writing

 MistakeWhy It HurtsFix

 Repeating your CVHiring committees already have your CV.
-Use the letter to tell a story.Highlight one case, one QI project, or one patient story that defines your approach.
+The letter must tell a story.Highlight one case, one QI project, or one patient story that defines your approach.

-No patient outcome dataHospitals care about quality metrics.
-If you don’t mention them, you seem unaware.Include readmission rates, complication rates, satisfaction scores, or volume stats.
+No patient outcome dataHospitals measure everything.
+If you don’t mention your metrics, you seem unaware.Include readmission rates, complication rates, satisfaction scores, or volume stats.

-Being too generic“I am passionate about patient care” is said by every applicant.Show what passionate care looks like in your practice.
+Being too generic“I am passionate about patient care” is said by every single applicant.Show what passionate care looks like in your practice.
+Give an example.

-Hiding board certification statusThis is a non-negotiable for credentialing.Be explicit: board-certified, board-eligible, or timeline for exam.
+Hiding board certification statusThis is non-negotiable for hospital credentialing.Be explicit: board-certified, board-eligible, or timeline for exam.

-No hospital-specific researchHospitals want physicians who choose them deliberately.Reference their programs, awards, patient population, or technology.
+No hospital-specific researchHospitals want physicians who choose them deliberately, not randomly.Reference their programs, awards, patient population, or technology.

 Write Your Physician Cover Letter With StylingCV

 Medicine is demanding enough.
-You don’t have time to craft personalized cover letters for every application.
+You don’t have time to research ATS keywords, reformat letters for every hospital, and manually tailor each application.

-StylingCV’s 11 AI agents are trained on healthcare hiring standards, ATS systems used by major hospital networks, and specialty-specific requirements across Internal Medicine, Surgery, Cardiology, and 40+ other specialties.
+StylingCV’s 11 AI agents handle it.
+They’re trained on healthcare hiring standards, ATS systems used by major hospital networks, and specialty-specific requirements across Internal Medicine, Surgery, Cardiology, and 40+ other specialties.

-• Extract keywords from job postings that matter for physician hiring
+• Extract keywords from physician job postings automatically

 • Structure clinical achievements into compelling, quantified stories